Philosophy: What I've Learned

 - Facilitated networking opportunities for member volunteer and professional theatres

-- Speech, debate, and acting coach for students nation-wide for more than a decade
+- Speech, debate, and acting coach for students nation-wide for 14 years

 - Speaker at three TEDx conferences, in 2014, 2015, and 2017